Press Releases

 Fast Company's "World Changing Ideas 2023"

-Televeda is a group of people working to reduce social isolation and loneliness for those who face challenges connecting.
+Televeda is a group working to reduce social isolation and loneliness for those who face challenges connecting.
 Members of the Televeda team include first-generation and 2nd-, 3rd-, and 4th- generation immigrants.
 We are Indigenous peoples, Arizonans, New Yorkers, Africans, Guatemalans, New Mexicans, and Indians.
 We are varied genders and sexual orientations, we are multi-generational, and we are all passionate about making human connections.

 We have deep and powerful partnerships in the communities we support, including Navajo Nation, Hopi, Lakota, Pascua Yaqui, Tohono O’odham, and more.
 Our work is community-led and always community first.